 Today in baseball history:

 - 1889 - Italy’s King Humbert is among the fans who witness the Chicagos beat the All-Americans, 3-2, outside of Rome at the Villa Borghese.
-Originally billed as the Spalding’s Australian Baseball Tour, the trip is expanded to include contests in Europe, much to the surprise of the captive players aboard ship en route to the Land Down Under.
+Originally billed as the Spalding’s Australian Baseball Tour, the trip expands to include contests in Europe, much to the surprise of the captive players aboard ship en route to the Land Down Under.
 (1)

 - 1945 - At the major league meetings, the owners cancel the 1945 All-Star Game scheduled to be played at Boston’s Fenway Park on July 10th.
 Even after the cancellation, schedule-makers leave the dates of July 9, 10 and 11 open in case circumstances change, permitting the game.
 In place of the All-Star Game, eight simultaneous games pitting the National League vs. the American League are to be played.
-Seven are played, with the 8th being cancelled.
+Seven are played, with the eighth being cancelled.
 Also approved is a rule change stating that a player needs 400 at bats to qualify for a batting title.
 (3)

 - 2017 - Major League Baseball adopts a significant rule change, as part of a strategy to speed up the game: a pitcher will no longer need to throw four pitches deliberately outside the strike zone in order to issue an intentional walk, but instead the defensive team’s manager will simply need to signal his intention to the home plate umpire, who will immediately direct the batter to advance to first base.
 However, given that there is on average one intentional walk every 2.5 games, the change is expected to have only a minimal impact on playing time.
 (3)